How much does it cost to explore Latvia?

 Groceries and Dining

-Those who read our posts regularly, know: we eat breakfast and one other meal at home, and have the third meal on the road.
-At least, in most cases.
+Those who read our posts regularly know that we eat breakfast and one other meal at home and have the third meal on the road—at least, in most cases.
 On average, we dined out for EUR5.95 per person per day.

 However, on two occasions, we did splash out a bit more:

 • After hearing about the views over Riga from the Skyline Bar at the Radisson Blu Riga Hotel, we had to check it out for ourselves.
-With a great-looking Korean tapas menu on offer, we decided to have dinner there too.
-Korean Fried Chicken, Crispy Fried Rice, Panko Pork Belly and three drinks set us back EUR43.19 in total.
+With a great-looking Korean tapas menu, we decided to have dinner there, too.
+Korean Fried Chicken, Crispy Fried Rice, Panko Pork Belly, and three drinks set us back EUR43.19 in total.
 With the sun setting over Riga, we had a brilliant evening.

 Riga Radisson Blu SkyBar